anpham6/chrome-docs/source/document/data.rst

 Event callbacks
 ===============

-You can create named callbacks for **postQuery** and **preRender** anywhere inside the HTML.
+You can create named callbacks for **postQuery** and **preRender** anywhere inside the *HTML*.
 It is more readable than inside a configuration file and can be reused for similiar queries.

 .. code-block:: typescript